untied/counters_react/README.md

 * Usage of RxJS
 * Usage of storages and contexts

-If you want to try &mdash; just clone it and then:
+If you want to try &ndash; just clone it and then:

 ```
 ~/$ cd counters_react